scouten/asciidoc-parser/README.md

 ### License for AsciiDoc language materials

 IMPORTANT: This repository contains a snapshot of the AsciiDoc language description which comes with its own license terms.
 It is not the purpose of _this_ repository to supplant or replace that description; these documents are here as part of tooling to ensure that this crate follows the language description as closely as possible.
-Please consult https://gitlab.eclipse.org/eclipse/asciidoc-lang/asciidoc-lang for the official language description.
+Please consult [AsciiDoc Language @ Eclipse GitLab](https://gitlab.eclipse.org/eclipse/asciidoc-lang/asciidoc-lang) for the official language description.

 The following applies to content in the `asg` and `spec` folders: